-Characteristics of Stage II Mesothelioma
+Characteristics of Stage 2 Mesothelioma

 To assign a stage to mesothelioma, specialists must describe each of these four characteristics and assign a certain level of each to the cancer.
-For stage II mesothelioma, T is described as T2.
+For stage 2 mesothelioma, T is described as T2.
 This means that the original tumor has spread into all areas of the pleura on one side of the chest.
 This includes the pleura lining the chest cavity, the lungs, the diaphragm, and the mediastinum.
 Furthermore, the tumor has expanded into either the diaphragm or the lung on that side of the chest.

-For the characteristics of lymph nodes and metastasis, stage II mesothelioma is designated as N0 and M0.
+For the characteristics of lymph nodes and metastasis, stage 2 mesothelioma is designated as N0 and M0.
 This means that the original tumor has not spread to any lymph nodes and it has not yet spread to any more distant parts of the body.

-Stage II Symptoms
+Stage 2 Symptoms

-By stage II of pleural mesothelioma, the symptoms are similar in intensity to those of pneumonia and other lung conditions.
-They are not as severe as in later stages of the caner and may include:
+By stage 2 of pleural mesothelioma, the symptoms are similar in intensity to those of pneumonia and other lung conditions.
+They are not as severe as in later stages of the cancer and may include:

 During stage 2, aggressive surgery along with other treatment strategies may give a patient hope for a cure or remission for a period of time.
 Although curing mesothelioma is rare, at this earlier stage, treatment can extend a patient’s life expectancy.

 The most aggressive type of surgery that can be used to treat early-stage pleural mesothelioma is an extrapleural pneumonectomy.
 This procedure requires a highly-skilled surgeon and is risky.
 It involves removing the entire lung and all of the pleura from one side of the chest, along with the diaphragm on that side.
 The missing diaphragm is reconstructed with synthetic materials.

 A less aggressive surgery involves removing most of the pleura, but not the lung or diaphragm.
 It is less risky, but comes with less hope of removing all of the cancer.
 A debulking surgery may also be done to remove as much of a tumor as possible.
 While not curative, this can relieve symptoms.
-Debulking surgery is also a possibility with peritoneal mesothelioma for many stage II patients.
+Debulking surgery is also a possibility with peritoneal mesothelioma for many stage 2 patients.

-Stage II mesothelioma is also often treated with chemotherapy and radiation.
+Stage 2 mesothelioma is also often treated with chemotherapy and radiation.
 These are most often used in combination with each other or with surgery.
 The three-pronged approach to treatment gives the best chance of success.
 Chemotherapy or radiation can be used before or after surgery: to reduce the size of the tumor in advance of surgery or to eliminate any remaining cancer cells and reduce the risk of a recurrence.

-Stage II Mesothelioma Prognosis
+Stage 2 Mesothelioma Prognosis